Homepage

 Cuban prospect Rodelvis Santiesteban will sign with the Chicago Cubs

-Cuba without wheat: Mills shut down and rationed bread limited to part of the population
+Cuba without wheat: Mills shut down and regulated bread limited to part of the population

-Cuban family reports the desperate situation of a young military recruit
+Cuban family reports extreme situation of young military recruit

-Dismantling of fuel theft network in generator in Guantánamo: What is known?
+Dismantling of fuel theft network in generator sets in Guantánamo: What do we know?

 The daily struggle of Cubans with water

-They are raising funds for a 17-year-old Cuban teenager who is undergoing hemodialysis
+They are raising funds for a 17-year-old Cuban teenager, a hemodialysis patient

 Marco Rubio puts a Democratic congressman in his place who shouted at him and left the room: "What is this, a dunk tank?"

-Eight people involved in a series of robberies and the illegal sale of solar lamps were arrested in Guantánamo
+Eight individuals involved in a series of thefts and illegal sales of solar lamps have been arrested in Guantánamo

 Mike Hammer meets with the leadership of the Catholic Church in Cuba to coordinate the $100 million in aid from the U.S.